Loraine enjoys making crafts and sharing the projects she’s developed. Her crafts include pictured, step-by-step tutorials and templates.

 From a Calendar to an Accessory

 From one calendar, I covered two storage boxes, two pencil holders, an appointment book, two gift bags, and three smaller boxes.
-I hope you enjoy organizing your desk with these new accessories!
+Easy and fun to make.

 © 2013 Loraine Brummer